univention/univention-corporate-server/doc/changelog/index.rst

   The implementation now uses :program:`Tornado` instead of the UCS specific Python Notifier implementation (:uv:bug:`43633`).

-* Restarts of the |UCSUMC| in Debian maintaner scripts and Join scripts are now done using ``deb-systemd-invoke`` to respect policy layer (:uv:bug:`54586`).
+* Restarts of the |UCSUMC| in Debian maintainer scripts and join scripts are now done using ``deb-systemd-invoke`` to respect policy layer (:uv:bug:`54586`).

-* Disable the SOAP binding for single sign-out in the identity provider metadata to make sure we don't use SOAP for the UMC SAML logout (:uv:bug:`56069`).
+* Disable the SOAP binding for single sign-out in the identity provider metadata to make sure UCS doesn't use SOAP for the UMC SAML logout (:uv:bug:`56069`).

-* The joinscript now uses Python 3 instead of Python 2 to update SAML metadata.
+* The join script now uses Python 3 instead of Python 2 to update SAML metadata.
   Future compatibility with Python 3.11 has been added (:uv:bug:`55632`).

-* The error message shown during password reset or change now appends the text from the |UCSUCRV| :envvar:`umc/login/password-complexity-message/.*` when password complexity criteria are not matched (:uv:bug:`55529`).
+* The error message shown during password reset or change now appends the text from the |UCSUCRV| :envvar:`umc/login/password-complexity-message/.*` when password complexity criteria don't match (:uv:bug:`55529`).

 * The usage of multiple languages in various messages, such as notifications, has been eliminated (:uv:bug:`55664`).